AdobeDocs/commerce-admin.en/help/catalog/search.md

 >[!NOTE]
 >
->When [Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/quick-tour.html) is installed, the search box returns "search as you type" results in a popover.
+>When [Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/quick-tour.html) is installed, the search box returns "search as you type" results in a pop over.

 The Search box in the header of the store helps visitors find products in your catalog.
 The search text can be the full or partial product name or any other word or phrase that describes the product.
 The search terms that people use to find products can be managed from the Admin.